metalcycling/openstructure/modules/io/doc/mmcif.rst

 .. class:: MMCifWriterEntity

-  Defines mmCIF entity which will be written in :class:`MMCifWriter` Must be created from static constructor function.
+  Defines mmCIF entity which will be written in :class:`MMCifWriter`.
+  Must be created from static constructor function.

   .. method:: FromPolymer(entity_poly_type, mon_ids, compound_lib)